-The Small Business Administration announced that the federal government achieved its FY 2014 small business procurement contracting goal for the second consecutive year, awarding 24.99 percent in federal contracts to small businesses totaling $91.7 billion of eligible contracting dollars.
-The Department of the Interior contributed to achieving this goal, and received an A overall on the FY 2014 Federal Procurement Scorecard.
-The Department awarded 55.27 percent of its procurement dollars to small business which equates to approximately $1.5 billion of the $2.4 billion spent on contracts by the Department.
+The Small Business Administration announced that the federal government achieved its FY 2015 small business procurement contracting goal for the third consecutive year, awarding 24.99 percent in federal contracts to small businesses totaling $91.7 billion of eligible contracting dollars.
+The Department of the Interior contributed to achieving this goal, and received an "A" overall on the FY 2015 Federal Procurement Scorecard.
+The Department awarded 55.20 percent of its procurement dollars to small business which equates to approximately $1.5 billion of the $2.4 billion spent on contracts by the Department.
 Small businesses play a significant role in advancing the Department"s goals and support Interior"s contributions to the Nation"s economy.
 In Fiscal Year 2014, Interior"s programs contributed $371 billion to the U.S economy and supported 2.3 million jobs.

 Office of Small and Disadvantaged Business Utilization (OSDBU)

 U.S Department of the Interior - Main Interior Bldg/Rm.2721

 Phone: 202-208-3493 toll free FAX: 202-208-7444

 Based upon law, Executive Order, or internal policy, the Department of the Interior prohibits discrimination in the workplace, including sexual harassment, based on race, color, national origin, sex, religion, disability, age, or sexual orientation.
 The Department urges its contractors, subcontractors, and lessors to develop and enforce comprehensive anti-discrimination policies for their places of work.
 (December 1999)